boxyhq/website/blog/2023-08-24-interview-with-calcom-enhancing-enterprise-experience-with-boxyhq.md

 **Bailey (Cal.com):** Thank you, We really appreciate having the chance to explain how BoxyHQ stands out as a reliable partner in the realm of authentication solutions and we look forward to what the future holds for our ongoing partnership.

 <div style={{ textAlign: "center" }}>
-  <a href="/success-stories/accelerating-enterprise-deals-and-conversion-rates-at-calcom-boxyhqs-sso-solution" className="button button--primary button--outline">Read Cal.com's success story</a>
+  <a href="/success-stories/accelerating-enterprise-deals-and-conversion-rates-at-calcom-boxyhqs-sso-solution" className="button button-primary">Read Cal.com's success story</a>
 </div>